Sony TFM-8000W AM/FM/SW/PSB Radio

 Performance: I tested the TFM-8000 against other radios to find its place on the AM Mega Radio Shootout list and just made it into the *** Three Star group.
 It was very sensitive and did a good job at minimizing hiss on medium strength signals…it almost matched its big brother CRF-5100 on many stations, although that radio did outperform the TFM-8000 on a few signals.
 It has a somewhat mellow audio quality compared with the 5100 and many other radios which also makes it quite forgiving of noise but overall it is a capable AM receiver.
 It does not compete on FM with today’s best DSP-equipped radios but one wouldn’t expect it to.
-Its FM is quite sensitive but not as selective as the best modern DSP radios are.
+Its FM is quite sensitive but not as selective as the best modern DSP radios are, and ranks **** on the FM Mega Shootout List.
 I checked the PSB band and ascertained that it was working normally…I was able to receive my local NOAA Weather stations.
 Note that most 70’s radios, such as the Zenith Royal 7000 and Sony’s CRF-5100 are not quite as sensitive in this frequency range as modern weather radios are.
 But it was typical of other 70’s era radios I have tested on this band.
 There is also a non-variable Squelch control for this band.

 Conclusion: The Sony TFM-8000W is a great example of the many fine radios from Sony’s heyday.
 It is a relatively sensitive AM receiver which also includes FM, SW and PSB.
 An all analog radio it will run for a long time on 4 D cells or you can use its built-in AC Power Supply.
 Its flywheel tuning is very rare in a portable and a real joy to use.
 It has a very attractive and clear dial scale, it’s built with old-style Sony quality and will be a delight for fans of analog radios.
 Recommended.